 2. WHAT IS THE SITUATION IN BELGIUM?

 The incidence of multiple sclerosis is unevenly distributed in the world.
 Belgium unfortunately forms part of a high-risk region.
-Close to 15,000 people are affected by the disease in our country.
+More then 13,000 people are affected by the disease in our country.
 Belgian researchers were among the first to study the causes of multiple sclerosis and to improve diagnostic techniques while at the same time developing new treatments.

 3. WHAT IS THE CHARCOT FOUNDATION?